Martin Ferdinand Morris

 Martin Ferdinand Morris (December 3, 1834 – September 12, 1909) was an Associate Justice of the Court of Appeals of the District of Columbia.

 Education and career

-Born December 3, 1834, in Youghal, Ireland (then United Kingdom of Great Britain and Ireland), of Irish Catholic descent, Morris graduated from Georgetown University in 1854.
+Born December 3, 1834, in Washington D.C., of Irish Catholic descent, Morris graduated from Georgetown University in 1854.
 On leaving Georgetown, Morris entered the Jesuit novitiate at Frederick, Maryland, to prepare himself for the Catholic priesthood.
 However, the death of his father left him the sole support of his mother and sisters and he thereafter pursued the study of law.
 He read law in 1863 and subsequently entered private practice in Baltimore, Maryland from 1864 to 1867.
 He continued private practice in Washington, D.C. from 1867 to 1893.
 He was, including concurrently with his later federal judicial service, a Professor at Georgetown Law from 1876 to 1909, serving as Dean of that institution from 1891 to 1896.
 Morris was one of the founders of Georgetown Law in 1870, alongside Charles W. Hoffman, Hubley Ashton, and Charles James.